 There’s no place in the world quite like Colonial Williamsburg.
 The living history museum recreates Virginia’s second capital city during the time of the American Revolution.
 Visitors can see the 18th-century buildings, feel the brick pathways underfoot, smell the fires burning in the hearths, taste the hearty food in the taverns, and hear from “interpreters”… Read More 5 Ways to Beat the Crowds at Colonial Williamsburg

-Patrick Henry stood in front of Virginia’s capitol building and read aloud the Declaration of Independence, reminding the gathered crowd of the litany of abuses committed by George III as catalogued by fellow Virginian Thomas Jefferson: … He has combined with others to subject us to a jurisdiction foreign to our constitution, and unacknowledged by… Read More Two Days in Williamsburg (and a Night in Jamestown)
+Patrick Henry stood in front of Virginia’s capitol building and read aloud the Declaration of Independence, reminding the gathered crowd of the litany of abuses committed by George III as catalogued by fellow Virginian Thomas Jefferson: For cutting off our Trade with all parts of the world: For imposing Taxes on us without our Consent… Read More Two Days in Williamsburg (and a Night in Jamestown)

 The polished wood gleams in the glow of flickering candles.
 It’s nighttime, and little moonlight breaks through the circular window panes in their cream-colored frames.
 Several dozen visitors have gathered in the courtroom of Colonial Williamsburg‘s dull-red brick Capitol building to serve as the jury in a recreated trial of Grace Sherwood, the “Virginia witch”.… Read More Cry Witch!

 America is a nation built on the foundation of great ideas.
 But great ideas can be difficult to live out.
 This is true today, as we move further and further from the time when ideas like individual liberty and limited government were debated and developed from Congresses to coffeehouses.
 But it was also true then. … Read More War in the West